Under Florida Law, you can go to jail for accidentally killing someone in a car accident.

 Florida also recognizes an enhanced form of vehicular homicide that occurs when the driver in a vehicular homicide fails to provide their information or to render aid at the accident scene.
 This type of vehicular homicide is punished by up to thirty years in prison.

 Florida prosecutors can also add a DUI enhancement to a vehicular homicide charge.
-On the other hand, the charge can be DUI manslaughter.
-DUI manslaughter requires a four-year minimum sentence.
-If convicted, drivers will also permanently lose their licenses.

 Call Us Today to Speak with a Car Accident Lawyer in Orlando